theramiyer/blog/content/post/2021/my-experience-with-vaccination.md

 Let me start by addressing the elephant in the room: my personal hesitancy to one of the vaccines.

 I am, in general, a pro-vaccine person.
-I am someone who has a rudimentary understanding of the human immune system.
+I have a rudimentary understanding of the human immune system.
 I read, I interact with doctors (some of them are friends or friends’ parents).
 I know that vaccination is the best and the safest way to train our immunity.

 But when the government approved Covaxin for emergency use, I was sceptical about it.